RapidFingers/Craxe/Readme.md

 ## Transpiler from haxe to nim (http://nim-lang.org/) and maybe to crystal (http://crystal-lang.org/)

+## The main goal for now is:
+* High performance.
+* Low memory footprint.
+* Stable garbage collector, or maybe no GC at all (is relevant to nim target).
+* Async IO: Files, TCP, UDP, HTTP, HTTPS, Websockets.

+## What it's all good for?

+Backend, micro services.

+## Why not a go, rust, D and other languages?

+Because.

 ## What it can do:

 * Classes: constructor, methods, instance fields